-- Attachment valve(s) are not actuating.
-Review all electrical connections that are part of the attachment kit. - 4.
-Ensure proper voltage to the valve(s). - 5.
-Ensure the REG port of the valve is not blocked. - Check to make sure the carriers main relief is set to the manufacturers recommendation and that this value is equal or greater than the attachment circuit relief. - If the valve will not turn off, check the drain (tank) line of the valve to ensure that the pressure is 50 psi or less.
+- 1. Attachment valves are not actuating.
+Review all electrical connections that are part of the attachment kit. - 2.
+Ensure proper voltage to the valves. - 3.
+Ensure the REG port of the valve is not blocked. - Check to make sure the carriers main relief is set to the manufacturers recommendation and that this value is equal or greater than the attachment circuit relief. - 5.
+If the valve will not turn off, check the drain (tank) line of the valve to ensure that the pressure is 50 psi or less.